JackSzwergold/Writing/memories/The Time Some Friend of the Family “Deutschland Uber Alles” During Hanukkah.md

 To say the dinner was awkward was an understatement at best; the dinner was filled with pregnant pauses and awkward interactions.
 I don’t recall what we ate, but it was most likely some basic brisket, beans, sweet potatoes and other forgetable things like that.

-And honestly, while I sometimes enjoyed the brisket the in-laws made, the “Deutschland Über Alles” opening act I was forced to expereince to kind of ruined it that day.
+And honestly, while I sometimes enjoyed the brisket the in-laws made, the “Deutschland Über Alles” opening act I was forced to experience that day kind of ruined the meal for me.

 After the dinner, the kids would get up from the dinner table play Dreidel or some bullshit like that and wait for gifts to come out.
 If we were lucky, my brother’s father-in-law would turn on the TV so I could sit and just stare at flashing pictures on a screen until it was time to go home.